 The WellStar College of Health and Human Services is a dynamic academic unit that consists of the Department of Human Services, the Department of Health, Physical Education and Sport Science, and the School of Nursing.
-Additionally, the college includes the campus-wide Wellness Center, Student Health Clinic, Center for Health Services, Center for Community Partnerships and the Office of International Sports Education.
+Additionally, the college includes the campus-wide Wellness Center, Student Health Clinic, Center for Health Services, Center for Community Partnerships, and the Global Center for Social Change Through Women's Leadership and Sport.

 The WellStar College of Health and Human Services prepares graduates through the WellStar School of Nursing and the Department of Human Services to seek employment in a wide variety of health/human service fields, as registered nurses or as generalist practitioners in a variety of private, nonprofit or governmental human service organizations.
 The WellStar Primary Care Nurse Practitioner Program is housed in the WellStar School of Nursing and prepares graduates as primary care nurse practitioners.
+Additionally, the graduate nursing division offers a degree program in Advanced Care Management and Leadership including tracks in Clinical Leadership and Leadership in Nursing Education.
 The WellStar College also offers three separate major programs through the Department of Health, Physical Education, and Sport Science: 1) Exercise and Health Science prepares students in the area of health promotion or as exercise specialist; 2) Health and Physical Education prepares students for licensure in grades P-12 to teach health and physical education; and 3) Sport Management prepares students in either fitness management, sport communications, sport marketing, or recreation management.
-In addition to undergraduate programs, the college also offers a Master of Science in Nursing with programs in Advanced Care Management and Leadership or Primary Care Nurse Practitioner.

-The college recently expanded to include an Office of Research that actively pursues the development of faculty scholarship and grants.
+The College recently expanded to include an Office of Research that actively pursues the development of faculty scholarship and grants.
 This initiative was designed to develop a comprehensive approach to the interrelated academic roles of teaching, scholarship, and service.

 Members of each of the college units are actively engaged in the pursuit of excellence in undergraduate and graduate education.
 Instructional Departments: WellStar School of Nursing, Human Services, and Health, Physical Education & Sport Science.
 The WellStar College of Health and Human Services is overseen by the dean of the college, who provides administrative oversight and academic leadership to all aspects of the college's operation.

-The chief administrator of each academic unit is the chair.
+The chief administrator of each academic unit is either the chair or director.
 Each academic unit decides its own administrative structure, which includes coordinators and committees for supervising the functions of the department.